• Skip to primary navigation

 • Add the garlic, oregano, crushed pepper, sazon, vinegar and oil to a mini food chopper or blender.
 Blend until a garlic paste forms.

-• Remove the giblets from the cavity and reserve them to make the gravy.
+• Remove the giblets from the cavity and set them aside.
+Rinse the turkey (inside and out) under cool water.

 Note: Make sure to not only check the cavity for the giblets but also check the neck pouch for additional giblets.